-WHIZ News, in less than one week’s time, authorities reported 21 emergency calls involving alcohol-related illnesses in connection with incidents located at Miami University in Ohio.
+According to WHIZ News, in less than one week’s time, authorities reported 21 emergency calls involving alcohol-related illnesses in connection with incidents located at Miami University in Ohio.
 Sadly, the outcome of all 21 reports resulted in hospitalization.

 Steve Carrel, CEO of Muskingum Behavioral Health, commented on the sad truth that such instances of abuse ultimately result “in an overdose on alcohol, or death.”
 Carrel also suggested the alcohol-related incidents at Miami University “raise the question of alcohol abuse in the state.”

 WHIZ News goes on to report that according to the Centers for Disease Control (CDC), “…the limits for moderate consumption is up to two drinks a day for men, and up to one drink a day for women.”
 The CDC also provides specific details as to what “one drink” is defined as – “one drink as 12 ounces of 5% ABV beer, 8 ounces of 7% ABV malt liquor, 5 ounces of 12% ABV wine and 1.5 ounces of 40% ABV distill spirits or liquor.”

 Before you write off the above data, ask yourself this – have you ever been in a situation where you put yourself in danger?
 Risked losing your job?
 Hurt those who care about you?
 Become physically ill and risked your health?
 And finally, ask yourself if you know anyone who has done any of these things or if you’ve been a victim of this behavior by others?